Simplify Kubernetes management with 12 essential kubectl commands, using code examples in this concise Kubectl cheat sheet guide.

 Deployments

-Deployments define a desired state for a set of pods (how it should be created or modified) and manage the lifecycle of the pods (when it should be deleted).
+Deployments define the desired state of a set of pods (how they should be created or modified) and manage their lifecycle (when they should be deleted).

-They ensure that a specified number of replicas are running, are efficient at scaling replica pods, can replace existing Deployments and their resources with new ones, and handle updates and rollbacks of application versions.
+They ensure that a specified number of replicas are running, efficiently scale replica pods, can replace existing Deployments and their resources with new ones, and handle application version updates and rollbacks.

 • kubectl create deployment <deployment_name>: Creates a new deployment in Kubernetes with a specified name.